 Problem 1: Formatting matters- even when sending a message inside Linkedin.
 This is just one big glob of text.
 It is overwhelming to read.
 Try breaking it into paragraphs.

 Problem 2: It isn’t until the 4th sentence that Sam will realize what this person is asking.
 Will Sam read that far?

 Problem 3: What kind of job is this job seeker looking for exactly?
 “Business Administration opportunities”?
 This is too vague.
 It requires too much thinking for someone who is busy.

 Problem 4: “Can I have your email/phone so I can send you my resume?”
 Are you kidding?
-First of all, this candidate should put his resume in his LinkedIn profile as a Boxnet file.
-Second, he has assumed that someone would want his resume- so far, as the reader, I am not convinced I would want it.
+First of all, why does Sam want his resume?
+So he can find the job seeker a job?
+Second, this candidate could put his resume in his LinkedIn profile but why even do that if they connect on LinkedIn.
+A LinkedIn profile is a resume.
 Third, if this person accepts the invite, then the job seeker should be able to see the email address.